Latitudeda/PhotoCAD_Docs/docs/en/gpdk/wg_py.rst

         class SWGR_O(SwgWaveguideType):

-Generate waveguide class II
+Generate waveguide class
 -------------------------------------
-In this section, we used the class generated above as a parent class to create every waveguide class which parameters are defined in section 1.
-Bend type parameters of the connected waveguide is also defined in this section.
+In this section, we used the class generated above as a parent class to create every waveguide class which parameters are defined in the above section.
+The bend factory of each specific waveguide is also defined here.
 ::

         class WG: